 I am Jorge Fontan architect and owner of Fontan Architecture in NYC.
-I want to be clear about defining what makes an apartment high end, a high end apartment should not only have high quality materials and products, but should have a high quality overriding design and high quality construction.
+I want to be clear about defining what makes an apartment high end.
+A high end apartment should not only have high quality materials and products, but should have a high quality overriding design and high quality construction.
 As an architect I will review a few things to take into consideration when planning a high end apartment renovation in New York City.

 Planning A High End Apartment Renovation In NYC

-High End Renovation Budgets $350 Per Square Foot and Up
+High End Renovation Budgets: $350 Per Square Foot and Up

 A high end apartment renovation starts at about $350 per square foot and goes up from there.
 Over $500 per square foot, I would say you have a luxury budget in NYC.
-These budgets are rough and of course will vary from project to project.
-Architects like me, tend to use a cost per square foot budget in the planning phase.
+These budgets are rough estimates, and of course will vary from project to project.
+Architects like me tend to use a cost per square foot budget in the planning phase.
 Let’s keep it simple and use a few examples.
-If you are renovating a 2,000 square foot apartment with a 350 dollar per square foot budget you would spend $700,000 on the renovation.
-If you are renovating a 5,000 square foot apartment with a 500 dollar per square foot budget we are looking at a 2.5 million dollar renovation budget.
+If you are renovating a 2,000 square foot apartment with a 350 dollar per square foot budget you would spend about $700,000 on the renovation.
+If you are renovating a 5,000 square foot apartment with a 500 dollar per square foot budget, we are looking at a 2.5 million dollar renovation budget.